-Our recent reader survey revealed that 83% of agents found new clients through real estate referrals.
-Client referrals stem from providing such an exceptional client experience that your clients, friends, and neighbors are compelled to recommend your services to others.
+Real estate referrals have always been a lucrative source of leads for seasoned agents.
+Referrals typically result from you providing such an exceptional customer experience that clients, friends, and neighbors are all compelled to recommend your services to others.

-Knowing how to generate referrals is key to building your business, and winning organic referrals and repeat clients from your personal connections—the folks who know, like, and trust you—requires thoughtful strategy.
-We spoke to top producers nationwide to get their best advice and tools for building a steady flow of referrals (and income!) from your sphere of influence.
+Knowing how to generate referrals is key to building your business.
+And winning organic referrals and repeat clients from your personal connections—the folks who already know, like, and trust you—requires thoughtful strategy.
+We put together some of our best advice and tools for building a steady flow of referrals (and income) from your sphere of influence.

 7 Ways to Increase Your Real Estate Referrals

 A surefire way to get your clients buzzing about you with their friends and family is to invite them to events that they can’t help but talk about afterward.
 These can be as simple or elaborate as your budget allows.
 You can go solo, or go bigger with your entire brokerage.

 My brokerage recently started hosting big events twice a year and it has been the most beneficial decision we’ve made.
 The first event was a holiday party where agents invited past and current clients, as well as friends and family.
 It generated new clients for practically every agent in the office.
 My brokers decided it was so fun and such a great way to connect with our spheres, we should host a spring version as well.

 Your past clients are less likely to give you real estate referrals if you aren’t top of mind.
 So, consistently share both real estate market and lifestyle content online and encourage your social connections to share it with their friends and family.
 Just remember—don’t be boring.
 Have some fun with it.
 Maybe try your hand at vertical videos! 😎